A blog about the mechanics of elections and political parties in Canada. Insights about votes, dollars, polls, and more.

 The NDP Leadership Vote Will Not Be Democratic

-(Disclosure: I am not an NDP member, nor am I supporting any candidate in the leadership race.)
-One of the responsibilities we have, if we want to live in a real democracy, is to avoid being fooled by quasi-democracy: political systems that provide an illusion… (read more)
+(Disclosure: I am not an NDP member, nor am I supporting any candidate in the leadership race.
+Parts of this post were edited on 24 March 2026 to improve clarity.)
+One of the responsibilities we have, if we want to live in a real democracy,… (read more)

 The Green Party of Canada is Dead—And That’s Okay